-36 How are share pledges for vessel financings established?
+How are share pledges for vessel financings established?
 Are share pledges or share charges common in your jurisdiction?

 Security over shares is common in ship finance transactions as the borrower will often be a limited liability company or special purpose vehicle with no assets other than the ship itself.
 Under a share charge, all of the shares in the borrower are charged to the lender, who, following a default by the borrower under the loan, will ultimately be able to step in and take ownership of the borrowing company or, alternatively, sell the shares to a third party.
-This gives the lender the ability to sell the shipowning company, as well as the ship itself.
+This gives the lender the ability to sell the ship-owning company, as an alternative to selling the ship itself.

 A share charge does not legally depend on the bank having physical possession of the share certificates.
 However, in the event that the borrower defaults and the lender wishes to sell the shares, the lender will need the share certificates and executed stock transfer forms in order to perfect its security.
-Therefore, as an ancillary to the share charge, the lender will require the borrower to execute undated stock transfer forms, which, following an event of default by the borrower, the lender will then complete in favour of itself or, more likely, a new arm'slength shareholder.
+Therefore, as an ancillary to the share charge, the lender will require the borrower to execute undated stock transfer forms, which, following an event of default by the borrower, the lender will then complete in favour of itself or, more likely, a new arm's-length shareholder.

 The lender will also require undated letters of resignation from each of the directors of the borrowing company to enable the lender to replace the directors and officers of the company with its own team in the event of default by the borrower.
 Irrevocable proxies and directors' undertakings may also be obtained.

-In the UK, the share charge should be registered at Companies House against the shareholding company.
+If the shareholding company that creates the charge is a UK company, the share charge should be registered at Companies House against the shareholding company within 21 days to ensure that it is not void against a liquidator, administrator or any creditor of the shareholding company.